 I brought her to the vet and Nova tested positive for Lyme disease.
 We started her on medication and it didn’t work.
 I brought Nova to her regular vet.
 They said either bring her to a specialist vet or put her down.

-I brought her home and syringe fed her, not wanting to give up on her but nothing worked.
-So on Jan 7, 2020 I made the worst call one could make to put Nova down because I did not have the funds to bring her to a specialist.
-After telling my family what was going to take place everyone was so upset.
+I brought her home and syringe fed her, not wanting to give up on her, but nothing worked.
+On January 7, 2020, I made the worst call one could make to put Nova down because I did not have the funds to bring her to a specialist.
+After telling my family what was going to take place, everyone was so upset.

-I then told my best friend what I was doing and she knows Giselle, so she put me in contact with Action for Animals Maine.
-I had to fill out a application form and the denial credit letter I already had and gave it to them.
-Giselle said go ahead and bring her to the Scarborough vet hospital.”
+Then, I told my best friend what I was doing.
+She knows Giselle, so she put me in contact with Action for Animals Maine.
+I had to fill out an application form, provide the denial credit letter I already had, and give it to them.
+Giselle said, “go ahead and bring her to the Scarborough vet hospital.”

-Thank you Action for Animlas Maine.
+Thank you Action for Animals Maine.
 B.R.